Engineering-Research-and-Development/true-connector-execution_core_container/README.md

 [![Build badge](https://api.travis-ci.com/Engineering-Research-and-Development/market4.0-execution_core_container_business_logic.svg)](https://travis-ci.com/github/Engineering-Research-and-Development/market4.0-execution_core_container_business_logic)<br/>
 The ENG Execution Core Container, based on the IDS Base Connector, is the core component of an IDS Connector enabling:
-* the data exchange between connectors, using HTTPS, WS over HTTPS, IDSCP (beta)
+* the data exchange between connectors, using HTTPS, WS over HTTPS, IDSCP2 (beta)
 * interaction with the AISEC Fraunhofer DAPS Service for requiring and validating a token
 * communication with the ENG Clearing House for registering transactions